Slurry Tankers: Don’t be Fooled by Zinc Paint

 Galvanising is the only way to provide corrosion protection over the entire tank, including the joints.
 The galvanising process is performed before the tank is put together, ensuring every crevice is protected.
 Galvanising does not require touch-ups.

-Painting occurs after construction, so can only ever cover where the paint will reach.
+Painting occurs after construction, so can only ever cover where the zinc paint will reach.
 A painted slurry tanker will require regular checks and touch-ups to maintain the corrosive protection.

 NOTE: It is critical your slurry tanker is protected both inside and outside the tank.
 Effluent is abrasive, so can corrode the inside of the tank, while the outside is susceptible to weather and other elements.